What do all successful insurance companies have in common?

 Digital-first challengers and InsurTechs are rapidly changing the way insurers approach their business.
 We can't help but notice that the most successful insurance companies have made several changes to their customer service interfaces and policy offerings to improve customer experience, especially on digital channels.

-From the evolution of paperwork to digital communications to chatbots and 24-hour customer support, modern tech is changing how insurance companies communicate with policyholders.
-And the most significant change made by successful insurers is a sense of 24-hour convenience and policy-flexibility for customers.
+From the evolution of paperwork to digital communications to chatbots and 24-hour customer support, modern tech is changing how customer experience in insurance operates and how insurance companies communicate with policyholders.
+And the most significant change made by successful insurers is a sense of 24-hour convenience and policy flexibility for customers.

 Successful Insurance Companies Offer Flexibility and Superior Digital Experience